hardpath/hardpath.github.io/_posts/2022-01-01-seven-tips-fulfiled-life.md

 ### 2 Have a Focused Vision for Your Life
 I agree with the saying, "it's not about the destination; it's about the journey".
-However, it will be disappointing, to sahttps://twitter.com/jordanbpetersony the least, to live with joy and end up in a place of misery.
+However, it will be disappointing, to say the least, to live with joy and end up in a place of misery.
 So, find where you want to go and be ferocious in pursuing that path.